 How do I replace my Drive Only license?

-If your Drive Only license is lost or stolen, you must visit a DMV office, present your current proof of Connecticut residency and pay the duplicate license fee.
+If your Drive Only license is lost or stolen, you must visit a DMV office and pay the duplicate license fee.
 This service is not offered at AAA locations, Milford and North Haven Nutmeg State Financial Credit Union, Stamford (The WorkPlace, Inc.) or West Haven City Hall.

 I have an outstanding immigration issue, am I still eligible for a Drive Only license?